 Benefits of volunteering: 4 ways to feel healthier and happier

 1. Volunteering connects you to others

 2. Volunteering is good for your mind and body

 4. Volunteering brings fun and fulfillment to your life

 Exposure to harsh pesticides like organophosphates is linked to symptoms of neurobehavioral issues in children.
 New research uses neuroimaging to show how the brain physically changes with pesticide exposure.
 The research published in Proceedings of the National Academy of Sciences of the United States of America found that exposure to organophosphates, or OPs, is associated with altered brain function in teenagers whose mothers were exposed to OP pesticide while pregnant.
 This is the first study to use neuroimaging to map brain activity associated with reduced cognitive and behavioral function in exposed children.
 Learn more here

-Pictures from Hands Across the Sand non violent direct action that raised public attention about the terrible Red Tide the summer of 2018 Pictures taken in the pavillion and on Venice beach 8/12/2018
+Pictures from Hands Along the Water non violent direct action that raised public attention about the terrible Red Tide the summer of 2018 Pictures taken in the pavillion and on Venice beach 8/12/2018

 Venice Farmer Market 2018